daizutabi/mkapi/docs/index.md

 ![mkapi](<object.qualname>)
 ~~~

-The MkApi plugin imports objects that you specify.
+MkApi imports objects that you specify.
 If they aren't in the `sys.path`, configure `mkdocs.yml` like below:

 ~~~yml
 plugins: